ClydeDz/meta-tag-analyzer/Src/Overview.md

 **Meta Tag Analyzer** is an Azure DevOps task that provides you with the ability to automatically run a check on your website and generate a report of the meta tag information.
 Benefits:
 - **Assurance:** Ensure that your last release hasn't changed anything unexpectedly that will be impact your online presence
 - **Automatic and part of your value stream:** Don't neglect the significance of meta tag content by checking this on a one-off basis.
 Include this as part of your pipeline and part of each release artifact.
-- **Comprehensive and easy to read:** Simply download this report and email it to your marketing team (or any other non-technical team) to proof-read.
+- **Comprehensive and easy to read:** Simply download this report and email it to the team that looks after your online presence.

 Meta Tag Analyzer Azure DevOps task will:
-- Generate an Excel report after analysing the meta tags of all your pages.
-It will look  something like [this](https://github.com/ClydeDz/meta-tag-analyzer/blob/master/Sample/meta-tag-analyzer-report.xlsx)
+- Generate an Excel report after analysing the meta tags of all your pages ([Download sample report](https://github.com/ClydeDz/meta-tag-analyzer/blob/master/Sample/meta-tag-analyzer-report.xlsx)).
 - Log the analysis to the console too, so you get the same information from within the pipeline itself.

 ## Usage